 Brazil committed to reducing GHGs emissions by 43 percent below 2005 levels by 2030.
 This climate pledge, however, was put forward by the previous administration.
 The current one, which took office last January, reversed key environmental and climate change-related policies and measures.
 This political reversal reduces Brazil’s chances of meeting its climate pledge.

 The Republic of Korea pledged to reduce GHGs emissions by 37 percent below business as usual in 2030.
-By using their business as usual projection for 2030 and their latest reported level of GHG emissions, the Korean pledge equals a 22 percent GHGs reduction below 2014 level in 2030.
+By using their business-as-usual projection for 2030 and their latest reported level of GHG emissions, the Korean pledge equals a 22 percent GHGs reduction below the 2014 level in 2030.

 Partially insufficient.
 Eight climate pledges were ranked as partially insufficient, based on two criteria:

 * Pledges with conditional commitments where the country is implementing more than 50 percent of the pledge from their own resources.
 These pledges show some effort from the country to reduce emissions.
-The four countries under this category are Cook Islands, Kazakhstan, Micronesia and Solomon Islands.
+The four countries under this category are the Cook Islands, Kazakhstan, Micronesia, and the Solomon Islands.

 Insufficient.
 The rest of the climate pledges, totaling 125, were ranked as insufficient based on four criteria:

 In addition, this category includes six high-income countries that lack emission reduction targets in their pledges.
-These are Antigua and Barbuda, Bahrain, Kuwait, Qatar, Saudi Arabia and United Arab Emirates.
+These are Antigua and Barbuda, Bahrain, Kuwait, Qatar, Saudi Arabia, and the United Arab Emirates.

 There are 13 BAU pledges under this group.

 For example, Indonesia, the eighth largest emitter, pledged to unconditionally “reduce GHG emissions by 29 percent below business as usual in 2030”, and an additional 12 percent conditionally.
-By using their business as usual projection for 2030 and their latest reported level of GHGs emissions, the Indonesian pledge equals a 40 percent GHGs increase above 2016 level in 2030.
+By using their business-as-usual projection for 2030 and their latest reported level of GHGs emissions, the Indonesian pledge equals a 40 percent GHGs increase above the 2016 level in 2030.